Shantanu-sg-01/homepage/content/students/_index.md

 ---
 #### Interested in Working With Me?

-If you're interested in doing a mini-project or long-term research under my guidance, please check out the [Research page](https://shantanu-sg-01.github.io/homepage/books/) first.
+If you're  in doing a mini-project or long-term research under my guidance, please check out the [Research page](https://shantanu-sg-01.github.io/homepage/books/) first.
 It outlines current focus areas and ongoing initiatives.

 ---